iamfreelight/RK_RaceKit/README.md

 **Purpose:**

-The `RK_PrizeTrigger` script creates a trigger area that, when entered by a vehicle, awards the vehicle a prize and then respawns after a delay.
+The `RK_PrizeTrigger` script goes on TriggerZome gizmos's and creates an area that, when entered by a vehicle, awards the vehicle a prize and then respawns after a delay.
 This is a SERVER script.

 **Scene Setup:**

 1. Create a new entity in your scene to act as the prize trigger.
 2. Add a `TriggerGizmo` component to this entity.
 Configure the trigger's size and shape to define the area where players can collect the prize.
 3. Add the `RK_PrizeTrigger` script to the same entity.
 4. Optionally, add a mesh to the entity to visually represent the prize.
 Assign this mesh to the `mesh` property of the script.
+You can add various move scripts to them if you like, such as RK_RotateCube.ts or something custom.

 **Properties:**